-BPA shall make power available to «Customer Name» to serve «Customer Name»’s Total Retail Load to meet variations between the generated amounts of Specified Resources listed in the table in this section 3.4.1 and the amounts listed in Exhibit A for the respective Specified Resource.
-For a Specified Resource that is directly connected to «Customer Name»’s distribution system, the generated amounts are the amounts measured by the meters on the Specified Resources.
-For a Specified Resource that is scheduled to «Customer Name»’s Total Retail Load, the generated amounts are the amounts scheduled to «Customer Name»’s Total Retail Load pursuant to Exhibit F. BPA shall provide and «Customer Name» shall purchase Transmission Scheduling Service for the Specified Resources listed in the table in this section 3.4.1 and in accordance with Exhibit F.
+BPA shall make electric power available to «Customer Name» to serve «Customer Name»’s Total Retail Load to meet variations between the generated amounts of Specified Resources listed in the table in this section 3.4.1 and the amounts listed in Exhibit A for the respective Specified Resource.
+For a Specified Resource that is directly connected to «Customer Name»’s distribution system, the actual generated amounts are the hourly amounts measured by the meters on the Specified Resources.
+For a Specified Resource that is scheduled to «Customer Name»’s Total Retail Load, the generated amounts are the hourly amounts scheduled to «Customer Name»’s Total Retail Load pursuant to Exhibit F. BPA shall provide and «Customer Name» shall purchase Transmission Scheduling Service for the Specified Resources listed in the table in this section 3.4.1 and in accordance with Exhibit F.

 «Customer Name» shall apply the output from the Specified Resources identified above, as such output is generated, to serve «Customer Name»’s Total Retail Load.